MichaelRWolf/wendy-ai/notes-from-google-doc.md

 Perfect — that sounds like a solid, realistic rhythm 🌿

-Go focus on your body and your work; everything here will wait patiently for when you’re ready to drop back in.
+Go focus on your body and your work; everything here will wait patiently for when you're ready to drop back in.

-When you return, you can just say something like “ok, I’m back — here’s what I got done” and we’ll pick up right from there.
+When you return, you can just say something like "ok, I'm back — here's what I got done" and we'll pick up right from there.

-You’ve got this — smooth focus until 2, then ease.
+You've got this — smooth focus until 2, then ease.

 ---
 🐬 You said: